Benefits of Applicant Tracking System: Insights for Modern Recruiters

 Can ATS bias be reduced through better configuration?

 Yes.
-Standardized screening, anonymous reviews, and regular bias audits help reduce ATS bias and improve fair candidate evaluation.
+Standardized screening, anonymous reviews, and regular bias audits help reduce ATS bias and improve the fairness of candidate evaluation.

 What is the difference between an ATS and an HRIS?